oluogg/HotelBookingAcceptanceTest/README.md

 Maven,
 JDK1.8

-Note: From the config file (src/main/resources/config.properties),  swith the operating system to either 'mac' or 'windows'
+Note: From the config file (src/main/resources/config.properties),  switch the operating system to either 'mac' or 'windows'

 Execute the TestRunner.java (src/main/java/com/EE/TestRunner.java) class to run the test